Mind,

 Awards are granted to high-quality research or PhD theses that support our current research interests, namely:

-2) Empirical research based on the semantic analyses performed by Operational Semantics (see Giulio Benedetti, An Enigma in Language.
+2. Empirical research based on the semantic analyses developed in Operational Semantics (see Giulio Benedetti, 2011, An Enigma in Language.
 The Meaning of the Fundamental Linguistic Elements.
-A Possible Explanation in Terms of Cognitive Functions: Operational Semantics, Nova Science Publishers, Hauppauge, NY., 2011) and Attentional Semantics (see Giorgio Marchetti, Consciousness, Attention and Meaning, Nova Science Publishers, Hauppauge, NY., 2010);
+A Possible Explanation in Terms of Cognitive Functions: Operational Semantics, Nova Science Publishers, Hauppauge, NY) and Attentional Semantics (see Giorgio Marchetti, 2010, Consciousness, Attention and Meaning, Nova Science Publishers, Hauppauge, NY);

-3) Empirical research based on the theory of consciousness put forward by Marchetti (see Giorgio Marchetti, Consciousness, Attention and Meaning, Nova Science Publishers, Hauppauge, NY., 2010).
+3. Empirical research based on the theory of consciousness put forward by Giorgio Marchetti (see:

-The maximum number of awards that can be granted per year is two.
+A maximum of two awards can be granted per year.

 Eligibility Restrictions